M-107/debts/readme.md

 # Debts API
 View or add debts to and from users, add users, add transactions (debts)

+*Run init_db before first launch. </br>
+Then run start_server for each launch.*

 ### User object:
 ```json